fabianleeaws/firehoseanalytics/doc-module-01.md

 ![S3 Service](./imgs/01/01.png)

-2. Select **create bucket**
+2. Select **Create bucket**

-- Choose name, <<raw-data-bucket>> for your bucket.
+- Choose name, <raw-data-bucket> for your bucket.
 The S3 bucket namespace is global, so you'll need to pick a unique name.
 In my example, I'll be going with **kinesisanalyticsrawdata**

 #### 1.2 Copy sample Node code over to current directory